ZerotoKoops/custom-channelData/README.md

 Rests
 ---------------------------------
 1. Always put rests right after notes.
-When putting multiple rests, the limit being 255, combine them as much as possible.
+When putting multiple rests, the limit being 256, combine them as much as possible.
+	1. 256 is possible by placing a
+		>beat r 0
+	2. or a
+		>wait1 $00
 2. If there are multiple rests (wait macros), then turn the volume to $0.
 If this is not done, the audio blips at the interval.
 3. Make sure every channel data label ends with a "cmdff" so the game knows to end reading there.